victorwu/graykale/README.md

 1. Drag the "GrayKale.app" file to your apps folder
 2. Drag it to your dashboard for easy access
 3. Click on the app to use it
-  -Feel free to rename the file if you like
+  - Feel free to rename the file if you like

 ##### Long Method
-  -To view the code and compile it manually.
+  - To view the code and compile it manually.
 Smaller file size.

 1. Open "Script Editor"
 2. Navigate to Graykale folder